locize/blog/source/_posts/react-i18next.md

       "name": "Can i18next be used for server-side rendering and how does it impact performance?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "Yes, i18next can be used for server-side rendering.
-Using i18next on the server-side can improve the performance of your website by allowing you to pre-render the internationalized content, which can then be served to the user's browser. "
+Using i18next on the server-side can improve the performance of your website by allowing you to pre-render the internationalized content, which can then be served to the user's browser."
       }
     }]
   }